Checkley cum Wrinehill: Governance

 Checkley cum Wrinehill is administered by Doddington and District Parish Council, which also includes the parishes of Blakenhall, Bridgemere, Doddington, Hunsterson and Lea.
 From 1974 the civil parish was served by Crewe and Nantwich Borough Council, which was succeeded on 1 April 2009 by the new unitary authority of Cheshire East.
 Checkley cum Wrinehill falls in the parliamentary constituency of Crewe and Nantwich, which has been represented by Kieran Mullan since 2019, after being represented by Laura Smith (2017–19), Edward Timpson (2008–17) and Gwyneth Dunwoody (1983–2008).

+Checkley cum Wrinehill was formerly a township in the parish of Wybunbury, from 1866 Checkley cum Wrinehill was a civil parish in its own right, on 1 April 2023 the parish was abolished to form "Doddington and District".

 Geography and transport

 The mixed woodland of Checkley Wood is included in the parish.
 The A51 and the Crewe–Stafford railway line run immediately to the west and east of the parish, respectively.